gitana/alpaca/site/index.md

 Alpaca is supported by the community and several active contributors who have supplied pull requests with new features, ideas and technical wonder.
 The project started at Cloud CMS where we used Alpaca as our forms engine of choice.

-If you have a question or think that you've found a bug, please visit our
-<a href="https://github.com/gitana/alpaca" target="_blank">GitHub Issues page</a> and let the community know.
- Chances are that someone has run into something similar and can help out.

 You can freely <a href="https://github.com/gitana/alpaca" target="_blank">fork Alpaca</a> by visiting the
 <a href="https://github.com/gitana/alpaca" target="_blank">Alpaca project at GitHub</a>.

 ## Is Alpaca supported?